EBI-Metagenomics/biosiftr_extended_methods/README.md

 ### 3. Generation of pangenome tables

 The optimisation of taxonomic annotation allows the accurate detection of species clusters in the MGnify genomes catalogue.
-Functional inference in the shallowmapping pipeline is made through the annotation transference of the pangenome (or core genes).
+Functional inference in the BioSIFTR pipeline is made through the annotation transference of the pangenome (or core genes).
 Tables of functions are generated from the tables available in the FTP site of the [MGnify genome catalogues](https://www.ebi.ac.uk/metagenomics/browse/genomes).
 This can be done by downloading the catalogue and then processing the files locally.
 The commands below were used in the local copy of the catalogue at the EBI cluster Codon.
 KEGG modules completeness tables were computed using the [kegg-pathways-completeness-tool](https://github.com/EBI-Metagenomics/kegg-pathways-completeness-tool).

 ``` bash
 # Generate the fasta files of genes lacking functional annotation